luloy-org/.github/profile/README.md

 ## Luloy org

+**Information**
-**This is a github oraganization intended only for specific people to use and store files for school purposes:**
+This is a github oraganization intended only for specific people to use and store files for school purposes:
 Visit our development website here: [Luloyweb](https://luloy.netlify.app)